jbtrystram/Red_Hat_Internship/LWM2M/LWM2M.md

   + confirmable message
   + Or not

-COAP is RESTful : GET coap://myhouse.iot/bedroom/lamps/7/status
+COAP is RESTful : GET coap://myhouse.iot/bedroom/lamps/7/status \\
-HTTP verbs : GET, POST, PUT, DELETE
+HTTP verbs : GET, POST, PUT, DELETE \\
-1 more verb : observe (suscribe)
+1 more verb : observe (suscribe) \\
-All in a binary format.
+But all in a binary format !

 Easily translatable to HTTP, Web-like caching